-Women Empower UNESCO Global Geoparks have a strong emphasis on empowering women whether through focused education programmes or through the development of women's coopera-
+Women Empower UNESCO Global Geoparks have a strong emphasis on empowering women whether through focused education programmes or through the development of women's cooperatives.
+In some UNESCO Global Geoparks women's cooperatives also provide an opportunity for women to obtain additional income in their own area and on their own terms.

 Science & Research UNESCO Global Geoparks are special areas where the geological heritage, or geodiversity, is of international importance.
 Thus Geoparks are interesting to implement results of scientific research in the field of geo-conservation, tourism and sustainable local development.
-UNESCO Global Geoparks are encouraged to work with academic and research institutions to engage in active scientific research in the Earth Sciences, and other disciplines as appropriate, to advance our knowledge about the Earth and its processes.
-A UNESCO Global Geopark is an active laboratory where people can become engaged in science from the highest academic research level to the level of the curious visitor.
+UNESCO Global Geoparks are encouraged to work with academic and research institutions to engage in active scientific research in the Earth Sciences, and other disciplines as appropriate, to advance our knowledge about the Earth and its A UNESCO Global Geopark is an active laboratory where people can become engaged in science from the highest academic research level to the level of the curious visitor.